sivagms/acrdocs/container-registry-get-started-azure-cli.md

 az acr update -n myRegistry --app-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx -r Owner
 ```

-* `app-id` is the app id for an existing service principal.<br>
+* `app-id` is the Id for an existing service principal.

-* `---role` or `-r` will grant the service principal access to the registry with the specified role name.
+* `--role` or `-r` grants the service principal access to the registry with the specified role name (in this example, Owner).

 ## Create a service principal